This article reviews 7 nutrients that are difficult or impossible to get in adequate amounts from commonly consumed plant foods.

 Without supplements or enriched foods, vegetarians are at a high risk of vitamin B12 deficiency (

-- Weakness, fatigue (
+- weakness, fatigue (

-- Impaired brain function (
+- impaired brain function (

-- A variety of neurological disorders (
+- neurological disorders (

-- Psychiatric disorders (
+- psychiatric disorders (

-- Neurological disorders in babies of breast-feeding mothers (
+- neurological disorders in babies of breastfeeding mothers (

-- Megaloblastic anemia (
+- megaloblastic anemia (

-- Possible links with Alzheimer’s disease (14).
+- possible links to Alzheimer’s disease (14)

-- Possible links with heart disease (
+- possible links to heart disease (

-Vegans must get vitamin B12 by taking supplements or eating enriched food or certain types of seaweed.
+Vegans must get vitamin B12 by taking supplements or eating food that has been fortified with this nutrient.

 Creatine is a molecule found in animal foods.